prog4biol/pfb2019/README.md

 ...
 ```

 #### Finding Out What Commands are on Your Computer

-The **apropos** command will search for commands matching a keyword
+The `apropos` command will search for commands matching a keyword or phrase.
+Here's an example that looks for commands related to 'column'
-or phrase:

 ```
 (~) 100% apropos column